eetann/notion-tweaks/README.md

 **require**
 + Turn on `Close menu` in the Settings page
 + If you have already opened a Notion page, reload it

+### Narrow the page margins
+This feature makes the page margin narrower.

+**require**
++ Turn on `Narrow the page margins` in the Settings page
++ If you have already opened a Notion page, reload it